zechenli03/QLEVR/README.md

   <img src="images/overview.png" width="1000px">
 </div>

-If you find this code useful, please cite
+If you find this code useful, please cite as

 ```
 @inproceedings{li2022qlevr,
   title={QLEVR: A Diagnostic Dataset for Quantificational Language and Elementary Visual Reasoning},
   author={Li, Zechen and Søgaard, Anders},
-  booktitle={Findings of the Association for Computational Linguistics: NAACL},
+  booktitle={Findings of NAACL},
   year={2022}
 }
 ```